 Within our school grounds teachers and students have established a permaculture garden.
 During each lunch time the permaculture garden is open to children from all year levels who are welcome to join in a variety of activities.
 These activities include: compost making, planting seeds and seedlings, harvesting fruit and vegetables grown organically by the children, and establishing new gardens.
-The children are also responsible for caring for the worm farm, tadpoles and native bees that are housed within the garden confines.
-Some children are regular helpers, others attend at random.
-All are welcome.
+All children are welcome, with some choosing to be regular helpers.
 At the conclusion of each lunch time, the vegetables and fruit harvested that day are shared amongst the helpers much to the children’s delight.

 Particulars of each child including their academic performance are maintained on the OneSchool Education Queensland data base.
 These records are comprehensive and include details of particular health or emotional problems which might have an impact upon on a child's progress.
 Parents and caregivers are urged to keep our records up to date by advising of changes of address, telephone numbers and emergency contacts.

 There is provision on the report card for teachers to suggest an interview with parents or for parents to request an interview with the teacher.